tenzir/threatbus/README.md

 ### MISP Setup

-First, you need to setup a MISP instance with [ZeroMQ support][misp-zmq-config].
-In the diagnostic section, make sure that the ZeroMQ extension is up and running.
+First, you need to setup a MISP instance with [0mq][misp-zmq-config] or [Kafka][kafka] support.
+In the diagnostic section, make sure that the the plugin is up and running.
+The 0mq plugin is usally enabled by default, but the Kafka plugin requires explicit activation.
+In addition to enabling the Kafka plugin globally via `Plugin.Kafka_enable`, you need to set your Kafka brokers via `Plugin.Kafka_brokers` and set `Plugin.Kafka_attribute_notifications_enable` to `true`.

 Second, you need an automation key, which is available from `https://<misp url>/events/automation` or from your profile at